If you’re an old, wizened crone like me, you may remember a certain little televisual relic of days gone by: Teletext, and its BBC version Ceefax.

 Ceefax, for some reason, got kids to send in their drawings, which they then translated into texty art and put up on the Frame It pages.
 Here's a great one of The Mask by Curtis, 7.

-No one else seems to have heard of this, but I swear it existed (and here's an article to validate my decade-old memories).
+No one else seems to have heard of this, but I swear it existed.
 The Zine began life as a standard readers' letters page on the teen magazine section of Teletext, but it evolved into something quite different.
 Readers wrote in with observations, anecdotes, thoughts, jokes, and responses to other letters - only they did it under ridiculous nicknames like The Brigadier and Insane Jam Sow, and completely at odds with the celeb gossip on the rest of the teen pages.

 It created a weirdly niche and tight-knit community… much like today's Teletext revivers.
 Apparently text-based TV services attract just that sort of crowd.